 "We're always looking for ways to make our customer experience better and how we can continue to add more value to the relationships with our customers," said Jimmy Stead, chief consumer banking officer at Frost Bank, which launched an overdraft grace feature last month.
 "As we talk to our customers, we realized we can really make an impact by giving them some grace when they come up a little bit short from time to time."

-Customers who have at least $500 in monthly direct deposits posted to their account within the past 33 days will not be charged an overdraft fee when they overdraw their checking accounts on transactions up to $100, the San Antonio-based bank said.
+Customers who have at least $500 in direct deposits posted to their account within the past 33 days will not be charged a fee when they overdraw their checking accounts on transactions up to $100, the San Antonio-based bank said.

 "When we look at our customers who use the overdraft program today, we think that this is going to help about 86% of them who, during the course of last year at some point, had an overdraft that was under $100," Stead said.